2021 Self (formerly Self Lender) Review

 Let’s face it: in today’s society, credit is important.
 Whether you want to buy a car, get a new mobile phone plan, own a home, or even rent an apartment, your lack of credit could prove problematic.
 Making matters worse, establishing credit can be a bit of a Catch 22 and some popular options for those looking to build credit, such as secured credit cards, might accidentally tempt cardholders into spending.

-So, are Self Lender loans worth it?
+So, are Self loans worth it?
 Let’s take a look at what the company has to offer.

-What is Self Lender?
+What is Self (formerly Self Lender)?

-Like I said, I haven’t actually taken out a Self Lender loan for myself — however I did walk through the application process to see what the experience was like.
+Like I said, I haven’t actually taken out a Self loan for myself — however I did walk through the application process to see what the experience was like.
 But before we get there I should mention there are a few requirements borrowers must meet.
 Their site notes the following criteria for applicants:

 - Must have a bank account or debit card or prepaid card